-In order to enhance the Canadian governance regime and therefore confidence in Canadian capital markets, we suggest that the CSA leave the Current Governance Materials in place and supplement them with the content of new Principles 6, 7 and 9, which provide additional useful information for investors.
-A CSA Staff Notice could be published to clarify that the Current Governance Materials are not prescriptive, to specifically acknowledge that corporate governance practices of issuers may differ from the guidelines but be equally good practices provided they meet the objectives and to encourage issuers to advance beyond the guidelines.
+In order to enhance the Canadian governance regime and confidence in Canadian capital markets, we suggest that it would be preferable to leave the Current Governance Materials in place and supplement them with the content of new Principles 6, 7 and 9, which provide additional useful information for investors.
+A CSA Staff Notice could be published to confirm the CSA's view that the Current Governance Materials are not prescriptive, to confirm that corporate governance practices of issuers may differ from the guidelines but be equally acceptable practices, and to encourage issuers to advance beyond the guidelines.